 The B.A.Min. degree with a Pastoral Leadership major is an accelerated degree completion program offered to persons who wish to prepare for service as a pastor, evangelist, or missionary.
-The major is designed so that adults with sufficient prior college credit can complete the major in as little as two years.
+The major is designed so that adults with sufficient prior college credit may be able to complete the major in two calendar years.